stavros-vlach/Data-Science-and-ML-models/Master's Projects and Assigments/Times Forecasting/README.md

 the number of sunspots several months into the future (multi-step ahead forecast).
 You are required to do the following:

-1) Open a Jupyter-notebook load the the sunspots.csv file.
+1) Open a Jupyter-notebook load the sunspots.csv file.
 Print and observe the structure of the data.
 Extract the appropriate column that is of interest to the analysis.

 2) Check the sanity and appropriateness of the data.
 Search for missing values and print descriptive